 Proposal 1.
-Election of Directors
+Election of Eight Directors

-The first proposal to be voted on is the election of nine directors for a one-year term.
-MannKind's Board of Directors has nominated nine people as directors, each of whom is currently serving as our director.
-You may find information about these nominees, as well as information about MannKind's Board of Directors and its committees, director compensation and other related matters beginning on page 5.
+The first proposal to be voted on is the election as directors of the eight nominees named herein for a one-year term.
+MannKind's Board of Directors has nominated these eight people as directors.
+You may find information about these nominees, as well as information about MannKind's Board of Directors and its committees, director compensation and other related matters beginning on page 7.